 Why not treat someone to a fun and delicious raspberry stuffed French toast for breakfast?
 Easy to make, the banana raspberry filling takes French toast up a level, while still being relatively healthy.

 Here I’ve stuck with raspberry and banana but you can use other fruit as well such as blackberry or blueberry.
-The mixing with banana does make for a creamier filling, though, that holds together and doesn’t burn your mouth as I suspect just berries would, so I’d suggest you always include that.
+I recommend you don’t skip the banana, though.
+It makes for a creamier filling, though, that holds together and doesn’t burn your mouth as I suspect just berries would.
 I’ve seen some versions using fruit with cream cheese, but personally this is more my kind of flavor.

 I have, given the Valentine’s theme, cut the bread in to heart shapes but of course there’s no need to do that if you don’t want to.
 However it does look cute, don’t you think?